 - The inability to distinguish between yellow and blue.

-- The inability to see any colors at all (besides gray, black and white), this is called achromatopsia.
+- The inability to see any colors at all (besides gray, black and white), which is called achromatopsia.

 Achromatopsia is extremely rare.
 Most people who suffer from color blindness have trouble telling the difference between red and green.
 This predominant type of color blindness could prove problematic when interpreting road signs and most notably, traffic lights.
 However, people who are color blind are usually fit to drive providing their vision is not adversely affected in some other way.
 In the case of traffic lights, they can compensate for their color blindness by focusing on the position of the light, rather than its color.

 Most people who suffer from color blindness are born with the condition.
 Though, acquired color blindness can sometimes develop later in life.
 It often goes unnoticed but is surprisingly easy to test for!
 Take a moment to look at the image below.

-If you can make out the number in the center of the image, it is unlikely that you suffer with any form of color blindness.
+If you can make out the number in the center of the image, it is unlikely that you suffer from any form of color blindness.